SintraCascaisSesimbra.com

 The Torre de Belém

-Lisbon Airport is located 8km north of the historic centre of Lisbon and 28km (by road) from Estoril.
+Lisbon Airport sits 8km north of the historic centre and 28km by road from Estoril.

-If you choose to take public transport from Lisbon Airport to Estoril, there are three stages:
+The public transport route from Lisbon Airport to Estoril involves three stages:

 • Lisbon Airport to Cais do Sodré train station (metro, Uber or taxi)